Ardee Community School: Curriculum

+The school has a number of Special Needs Assistants (SNAs) who provide assistance to students with additional needs.

 Sport

-ACS encourages students to participate in Gaelic football, soccer, rugby, golf, basketball and athletics.
+ACS students may participate in Gaelic football, soccer, rugby, golf, basketball and athletics.

-Selected sporting highlights from 2012-14 included:

-Lennon Cup
+Gaelic football

-In 2012, the Senior Gaelic football team, under the guidance of Mark Gilsenan, a Maths teacher in ACS, won the Lennon cup for the first time, defeating St. Mary's of Drogheda on a scoreline of 4-11 to 0-7.
+In Gaelic football, the school's senior team won the Lennon cup for the first time in 2012, defeating St. Mary's of Drogheda on a scoreline of 4–11 to 0–7.
 The following year, Ardee made it back to the Lennon cup victorious once again, defeating The Marist of Dundalk in a replay.
-The school was not as success in the following years however, it wasn't until 2017 that Ardee CS claimed the Lennon Cup after three attempts, edging out St Josephs Secondary School on a scoreline of 0-13 to 1-09.
+Ardee CS claimed the Lennon Cup again in 2017, edging out St Josephs Secondary School on a scoreline of 0–13 to 1-09.

-All-Ireland 'C' Championship

-In 2014, the Senior Gaelic team at the time reached the All Ireland 'C' final, this team included Louth player Ryan Burns, though they were defeated by Coláiste Ghobnatan of Cork on a scoreline of 1-12 to 2-6.
-Four years later, after two new senior team squads, the Senior Gaelic team achieved success at a national level by beating St Declan's Community College from Waterford in Newbridge on Easter Saturday in 2018, they were crowned All-Ireland Schools 'C' Championship winners, beating St. Declan's CS from Waterford 1-9 to 0-3 at Newbridge.
+In 2014, the school's Senior Gaelic football team reached the All-Ireland 'C' final.
+They were defeated by Coláiste Ghobnatan of Cork on a scoreline of 1–12 to 2–6.
+Four years later, the Senior Gaelic team achieved success at a national level by beating St Declan's Community College from Waterford in Newbridge on Easter Saturday in 2018.
+They were crowned All-Ireland Schools 'C' Championship winners after beating St. Declan's CS by 1–9 to 0–3.